 This course is the third level of a series designed to help students upgrade their reading and listening skills.
 It is most appropriate for students who are intending to take college or university courses.
 Students will read a variety of longer texts at a reasonable rate, listen to materials from a variety of sources, and practice note-taking in both instances.
 Students will read and listen in order to lead a seminar discussion or multi-media presentation.
-Students will be responsible for creating a portfolio of completed tasks over the course of the semester.

 Throughout the process of preparing for a range of college assignments, students will receive instruction in skills and strategies in the following areas: